chaos-kit/banana-phone/README.md

 Similarly, you can add entirely new configurations by replicating the structure of existing ones and filling the relevant information prefixes, suffixes, and stops, which are all readily found on `HuggingFace`.

-### Tips:
+#### Tips:
-- When you specify API keys in the .env file, separate them by commas without spaces,just,like,so.
-- Specifying any API keys bars queries that don't include them in their header.
-Set it API_KEYS to "" if you want to open it back up.
-- Use the same format for API keys as OpenAI uses when querying, i.e., `Authorization: Bearer {{key}}`.
 - Ensure the model IDs in the `models` array match those returned by the API's model endpoint, or at least a sufficiently unique portion of them.
-- You may encounter unexpected behavior if you use overly broad model shortnames such that the active model matches to multiple configurations.
+- You may encounter unexpected behavior if you use overly broad model shortnames such that the model in use matches more than one configuration.
 - JSON formatting is notoriously persnickity.
 A missing comma, curly bracket, or even inadvertently using curly instead of straight quotation marks will likely break the whole script.
-Consider a tool like `OK JSON` if you find yourself editing this or other JSONs frequently.
+- Consider a tool like `OK JSON` if you find yourself editing this or other JSONs frequently.

 ### ⚠️ Disclaimer